 - Lines of resolution-420 × 320 lines

-- Contrast ratio-100:1
+- Contrast ratio-100: 1

 - Horizontal field of vision-22°

 - Diagonal field-27.5°

 - Vertical field-19°.

-The surgeon using the display will have to make adjustments to the interpupillary distance, focus, and the distance from his eyes each time.
+The surgeon using the display will have to make adjustments to the inter-pupillary distance, focus and the distance from his eyes each time.
 Studies have shown HMD to have certain advantages.
-It is lightweight, comfortable to position, reduces mental stress, is cheaper than monitor systems, and decreases eyestrain.
+It is light weight, comfortable to position, reduces mental stress, is cheaper than monitor systems, and decreases eye strain.
 It allows the surgeon to visualize the operative field directly (the abdomen and ports).
-The problems, however, are that the picture is granular, definition is not very good, and nausea can occur.
+The problems, however, are that the picture is granular, definition is not very good and nausea can occur.

-As mentioned before, the gaze-down position is said to improve the performance of the surgeon as it brings the alignment between his hands and eyes to normal.
+As mentioned before, the gaze down position is said to improve the performance of the surgeon as it brings the alignment between his hands and eyes to normal.
 This principle has been used in a project called "view-site".
 This mechanism is used to project the operative field image onto a sterile screen placed on the patient's abdomen close to the original area of surgery.
-However, it cannot be used for extensive procedures as the image field is small, resolution is not up to the mark, and separation and identification of tissue planes become difficult if bleeding was to occur.
+However, it cannot be used for extensive procedures as the image field is small, resolution is not up to the mark and separation and identification of tissue planes becomes difficult if bleeding were to occur.

-Image display systems are now available which project the image onto a sterile screen overlying the chest of the patient.
-This aids both cerebral processing of the image and endoscopic manipulations and improves both quality and efficiency of performance (Fig. 46).
-The limitations of the current "gaze-down" image display systems are diminished resolution and encroachment of the operative field by the sterile screen.
+Image display systems are now available which project the image on to a sterile screen overlying the chest of the patient.
+This aids both cerebral processing of the image and endoscopic manipulations and improves both quality and efficiency of performance (Fig. 2.42).
+The limitation of the current "gaze down" image display systems are diminished resolution and encroachment of the operative field by the sterile screen.